-Less than an hour from downtown Houston is one of America’s top state parks, according to National Geographic Traveler magazine.
+Brazos Bend State Park is less than an hour from downtown Houston and is one of America’s top state parks, according to National Geographic Traveler magazine.
 There is plenty to do in this 5,000-acre park, so, if you aren’t traveling by RV, be sure to pack a picnic.
 (No food service at the park.)

 Explore on foot, bike, or horseback.
 There are more than 35 miles of multi-use trails, some of which are wheelchair-friendly.
 Take a virtual tour on the park’s Interactive Trails Map.